High-cholesterol information helps people with this condition to lower their cholesterol level and for others to avoid it..

 - Some research indicates; cholesterol may have some antioxidant property.

 What is high cholesterol?

 High level of cholesterol in blood is high cholesterol.
-It is not a disease, but metabolic disorders, which can lead to many diseases, most notably heart diseases.
-Cholesterol on its own does not cause symptoms or symptoms that are difficult to diagnose as high cholesterol.
+It is not a disease, but metabolic disorders, which along with inflammation leads to heart diseases.
+High cholesterol on its own does not cause symptoms or cause symptoms that are difficult to recognize.
 Unknowingly, many people have high level of cholesterol in their blood.

-High levels of cholesterol in blood are due to abnormalities in the lipoproteins, which carry cholesterol in the bloodstream.
+High cholesterol in blood is due to abnormalities in the lipoproteins, which carry cholesterol in the bloodstream.
 Cholesterol is common among men younger than 55 years and women older than 55 years.

 Other names of high cholesterol?

 High level of cholesterol in blood also called as Hypercholesterolemia and Hyperlipidemia..

 High Cholesterol is a condition with an elevated blood lipoproteins level, caused by a defect in fat homeostasis.
 Below are the lists of articles covering cholesterol and its treatments, just click the blue text to read it further?
 Prolonged high-cholesterol along with inflammation may lead to various complications that may end up with heart attack and stroke.
 However, timely proper treatment help prevents any major risks.

 High Cholesterol Symptoms mostly go undiagnosed, because many of the cholesterol symptoms seem to be harmless.
 Learn: what are the cholesterol symptoms?
 What are high-cholesterol risk factors?